 Parents/guardians must use hand sanitiser and don a disposable procedure mask (provided at the screening table) upon entry to the building, and display the access card issued by EHW to the staff screener.

 Upon arrival at the classroom, parents/guardians must show that day’s screening sticker to the educators.
+If different people are dropping off and picking up, each must be screened seperately; daily screening stickers are non-transferrable.
 If the parent/guardian does not have a sticker from that day, educators must then screen the parent/guardian at the classroom door, along with any child(ren), if they are dropping off.
 The child must then wash hands in the bathroom.
 Parents/guardians are welcome to assist the child with handwashing as part of the dropping-off routine, as long as the family only has children in a single cohort.

 Parents/guardians are asked to limit their time spent in the classroom, and to maintain physical distance from educators and from parents and children from other families as much as possible.